dardo82/ATAF/README.md

 # ATAF
-Get and speak Florence's busses' timetables
+Get and speak Florence's bus system timetables.

 ## Usage
 Run the shell script giving a bus stop code as argument.